Extremal graphical modeling with latent variables via convex optimization: Consistency guarantees for eglatent

+\begin{remark} The class of distributions $X$ in the domain of attraction of a \HR{} distribution is very large.
+For instance, the max-stable \HR{} distribution is one member of this class.
+Note that since we are considering threshold exceedances, the right-hand side of~\eqref{defn:mpd} changes with the threshold $u$ even if $X$ is a max-stable distribution.
+Indeed, \citet[][Proposition S.6]{engelke2022b} showed that the rate of convergence is governed by a second-order parameter $\xi$ that can be chosen as any value in $(0,1)$.
+In this case, the effective sample size $k$ in Theorem~\ref{thm:main} must satisfy $k = o(n^{0.66})$.
+Thus, in our simulations with max-stable distribution, we use $k = n^{0.65}$. \end{remark}

+We prove Theorem~\ref{thm:main} in Appendix~\ref{sec:proof_thm2}.
+Due to the zero row-sum constraint in the \texttt{eglatent} estimator \eqref{eqn:estimator}, the proof of Theorem~\ref{thm:main} is more involved than the consistency analysis in \cite{Chand2012}.
+Specifically, we need additional technical arguments to deal with the dual parameter $t\ones$ that arises from the zero row-sum constraint.
+We highlight these technical arguments in Appendix~\ref{sec:lemmas_zero_row_sum_constraint}.

-\end{theorem} We prove Theorem~\ref{thm:main} in Appendix~\ref{sec:proof_thm2}.
-The theorem essentially states that if the minimum nonzero singular value of the low-rank term $L^\star$ and the minimum nonzero entry of the sparse piece $S^\star$ are bounded away from zero, then \texttt{eglatent} provides accurate estimates for the subgraph among the observed variables, the number of latent variables, and a marginal extremal model.
+{Theorem~\ref{thm:main} essentially states that if Assumptions 1--3 hold, $(\lambda,\gamma)$ are chosen appropriately, the effective sample size $k$ is sufficiently large, the minimum nonzero singular value of the low-rank term $L^\star$ and the minimum nonzero entry of the sparse piece $S^\star$ are bounded away from zero, then, with high probability, \texttt{eglatent} provides accurate estimates for the subgraph among the observed variables, the number of latent variables, and a marginal extremal model.}